ziv0822/TIS-DESIGN-THINKING-PROJECT/README.md

 ## Reflection
 Through this design thinking project, I learned how to identify real user problems and translate user needs into practical system solutions.
-The process improved my ability to analyze user behavior, brainstorm ideas, and develop prototypes at an early stage of system development.
+The process improved my ability to analyze user behavior, brainstorm ideas and develop prototypes at an early stage of system development.
 This experience strengthened my understanding of user-centered design and its importance in developing effective information systems.